5 AI Prompts That Actually Help Your Shop

 What to watch for:

-- The more context you provide about your customer base, the more relevant the ideas.
-“My typical customer” is doing a lot of work in this prompt.
+• The more context you provide about your customer base, the more relevant the ideas.
+That [describe target customer] field in the prompt is doing a lot of work.
+"Families with older vehicles who prioritize safety" will get you very different results than "budget-conscious commuters."
+Be specific.

 4. Declined-Service Follow-Up Call Script